Nic-io/vittles/README.md

 BOOT_FOLDER is where the dtb and compile kernel are on your host

 Run the startup.sh script within the container to spin up the services

+You'll also need to add  whatever interface your taget is connected to to the docker0 bridge

+ie. ``` sudo brctl addif docker0 enx001 ```